Nilhcem/1602A-androidthings/README.md

 1602A LCD display driver for Android Things
 ===========================================

-Android Things sample app + driver for the LCD1602 LCD display
+Android Things sample app + driver for the 1602 LCD module display

 ## Photo